Qingming Festival: Observance

 Religious symbols of ritual purity, such as pomegranate and willow branches, are popular at this time.
 Some people wear willow twigs on their heads on Qingming or stick willow branches on their homes.
 There are similarities to palm leaves used on Palm Sundays in Christianity; both are religious rituals.
-Furthermore, the belief is that the willow branches will help ward off misfortune.
+The belief is that the willow branches will help ward off misfortune.

 After gathering on Qingming to perform Confucian clan and family duties at the tombstones, graveyards, or columbaria, participants spend the rest of the day in clan or family outings, before they start the spring plowing.
 Historically, people would often sing and dance, and Qingming was a time when young couples traditionally started courting.
 Another popular thing to do is to fly kites in the shapes of animals or characters from folk tales or Chinese opera.
 Another common practice is to carry flowers instead of burning paper, incense, or firecrackers.

 Traditionally, a family will burn spirit money (joss paper) and paper replicas of material goods such as cars, homes, phones, and paper servants.
 This action usually happens during the Qingming festival.
 In Chinese culture, it is believed that people still need all of those things in the afterlife.
-Then family members take turns to kowtow three to nine times (depending on the family's adherence to traditional values) before the tomb of the ancestors.
+Then family members take turns to kowtow three to nine times, depending on the family's adherence to traditional values, before the tomb of the ancestors.

 The Kowtowing ritual in front of the grave is performed in the order of patriarchal seniority within the family.
 After the ancestor worship at the grave site, the whole family or the whole clan feast on the food and drink they have brought for the worship.
 Another ritual related to the festival is the cockfight, as well as being available within that historic and cultural context at Kaifeng Millennium City Park (Qingming Riverside Landscape Garden).

 The holiday is often marked by people paying respects to those who are considered national or legendary heroes.
 The April Fifth Movement and the Tiananmen Incident were major events in Chinese history which occurred on Qingming.
 After Premier Zhou Enlai died in 1976, thousands honored him during the festival to pay their respects.

 In Taiwan, the Qingming Festival was not a public holiday until 1972.
 Three years later, upon the death of Chiang Kai-shek on 5 April 1975, the Kuomintang government declared that the anniversary of Chiang's death be observed alongside the festival.
 The practice was abolished in 2007.